How To Get Sales On Etsy & Keep Growing

 As another example of how to use keywords to get found in search, let’s say you sell personalized makeup bags.
 They’re not specifically made for girls who are 12, but you notice that the keyword grouping “gifts for kids girls 12” is a popular search term.
 You can easily edit your product description to include that search term and get found.

 It’s important to note, though, that these keyword tools are not specific to Etsy.
 They analyze Google searches to gather keyword information, which works better for online stores that are not on the Etsy platform.
 To increase your chances of being found online, which leads to increases in sales, it might be time to start your own eCommerce store where you can get found on Google.
-Read our post, 8 Signs It’s Time To Say Goodbye To Etsy & Hello To A Better eCommerce Platform, to decide whether it’s time for you to create your own independent store in addition to, or instead of, an Etsy shop.
+Read our post on the signs you should leave Etsy to decide whether it’s time for you to create your own independent store with another eCommerce platform.

 Make sure to do keyword research regularly, as search trends can change relatively quickly.